dboeckli/spring-6-ai-intro/README.md

   File: [.run/.openapi-key-env](.run/.openapi-key-env)

 For local development you need to set:
-Den OPENAI_API_KEY in der Windows Anmeldeinformation als Generische Anmeldeinformation setzen:
+Set the OPENAI_API_KEY in Windows Credentials as Generic Credential:
-- Internet oder Netzwerkadresse: OPENAI_API_KEY
+- Internet or network address: OPENAI_API_KEY
-- Benutzername: OPENAI_API_KEY
+- Username: OPENAI_API_KEY
-- Kennwort: key aus dem keypass
+- Password: key from keypass

 ## Deployment with Helm